-A large increase in taxable income resulting from a significant capital gain may be especially problematic for retirees who receive income-based benefits, such as Old Age Security

-("OAS"), that can be clawed-back at higher levels of income.
-Fortunately, the pension income-splitting legislation may offer some assistance.
-These rules provide an opportunity to split other sources of (pension) income between spouses to manage income levels in order to reduce the OAS clawback or loss of the age tax credit.
-Additional flexibility is provided with the use of the Tax-Free Savings Account ("TFSA"), which presents an opportunity to shelter future investment income from tax and minimize, or avoid, reductions in federal income-tested government benefits.
-Ask your BMO financial professional for a copy of our publication entitled, Pension Income-Splitting Provides Tax Planning Opportunities for Couples, for more information, or speak to your BMO financial professional about the possible benefits of a TFSA in your situation.
+A large increase in taxable income resulting from a significant capital gain may be especially problematic for retirees who receive incomebased benefits, such as Old Age Security that can be clawed-back at higher levels of income.
+Fortunately, the pension income splitting legislation may offer some assistance.
+These rules provide an opportunity to split other sources of (pension) income between spouses to manage income levels as a means of reducing the OAS clawback or loss of the age tax credit.
+In addition, more flexibility is provided with the introduction of the Tax-Free Savings Account (TFSA), which presents an opportunity to shelter future investment income from tax and minimize or avoid reductions in federal income-tested government benefits.
+Ask your BMO Nesbitt Burns Investment Advisor for a copy of our publication entitled Pension Income Splitting Provides Tax Planning Opportunities for Couples for more information or speak to your Investment Advisor to discuss the possible benefits of a TFSA in your situation.